Texas A&M vs. Ole Miss NCAA Football Odds, Plays and Insights | November 13, 2021

 - Ole Miss has played nine games, with five wins against the spread.

-- The Rebels have been underdogs by 2.5 points or more two times this year and have not covered the spread once.
+- The Rebels have been underdogs by 2.5 points or more two times this season and have not covered the spread once.

-- Ole Miss has eclipsed the over/under in 37.5% of its opportunities this season (three times in eight games with a set point total).
+- Ole Miss' games this season have gone over the total in three out of eight opportunities (37.5%).

-- When Ole Miss piles up more than 317.8 yards, the team is 5-2 against the spread and 7-1 overall.
+- In games that Ole Miss amasses more than 317.8 yards, the team is 5-2 against the spread and 7-1 overall.

-- This year the Rebels have six turnovers, seven fewer than the Aggies have takeaways (13).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.